ansidev/simple-rss-reader/README.md

 ## Output

-- App was built on top of Laravel framework
+- App was built on top of Laravel framework.
-- Setup database: php artisan migrate --seed
+- Setup database: `php artisan migrate --seed`.
-- Grab feed: php artisan feed {urls}
+- Grab the feed: `php artisan feed {urls}`.
-- Log file for feed job was located at: ./storage/feeds/logs/feed.log
+- Log file for feed job was located at: `./storage/feeds/logs/feed.log`.
 - You need to run: `npm install --save-dev` to install npm packages, then you run `npm run dev` or `npm run watch` for compiling css and js (for development) or `npm run prod` (for production).
 - Default login account: